MicrosoftDocs/well-architected/well-architected/sustainability/sustainability-application-platform.md

 > [!IMPORTANT]
 > This article is part of the [Azure Well-Architected sustainable workload](index.yml) series.
 If you aren't familiar with this series, we recommend you start with [what is a sustainable workload?](sustainability-get-started.md#what-is-a-sustainable-workload)

-## Stay updated
+## Platform and service updates

-By ensuring that clients and servers are always up to date, you also ensure they have the latest patches that include performance and reliability, ultimately leading to a more efficient workload.
+Keep platform and services up to date to leverage the latest performance improvements and optimizations.

 ### Design considerations